 No development of tolerance to any parameter of sleep measurement was observed over six months.
-Tolerance to the efficacy of Eszopiclone 3 mg was assessed by 4 week objective and 6 week subjective measurements of time to sleep onset and sleep maintenance for Eszopiclone in a placebo-controlled 44 day study, and by subjective assessments of time to sleep onset and WASO in a placebo-controlled study for 6 months.
+Tolerance to the efficacy of Eszopiclone 3 mg was assessed by 4 week objective and 6 week subjective measurements of time to sleep onset and sleep maintenance for Eszopiclone in a placebo-controlled 44 day study, and by subjective assessments of time to sleep onset and wake time after sleep onset (WASO) in a placebo-controlled study for 6 months.

 In clinical trials with Eszopiclone, one case of overdose with up to 36 mg of Eszopiclone was reported in which the subject fully recovered.
 Since commercial marketing began, spontaneous cases of Eszopiclone overdoses up to 270 mg (90 times the maximum recommended dose of Eszopiclone) have been reported, in which patients have recovered.
 Fatalities related to Eszopiclone overdoses were reported only in combination with other CNS drugs or alcohol.